seancdavis/sapwood-classic/docs/06-writing_code/01-writing_code.md

 Moving On ...
 ----------------

-We suggest giving each of the sections in this chapter a read, as they are all important to understanding how the code works behind the scenes.
+Give each of the sections in this chapter a read, as they are all important to understanding how the code works behind the scenes.